Meditation for Nurses

 Additional Resources

-Listed below are meditation resources and websites to explore.
-You can find free guided meditations or pay a subscription for a meditation app on your phone.
+Below are meditation resources and websites to explore.
+You can find free guided meditations or subscribe to a meditation app on your phone.

-Calm app: While there is free content, the premium content that includes more meditation options requires a subscription.
+• Calm app: While there is free content, the premium content, which includes more meditation options, requires a subscription.

 Conclusion